yegor256/blog/_drafts/mocks.md

 }
 {% endhighlight %}

-Interface `Frame`, returned by `frame()` method, also has its own methods.
+Interface `Frame`, returned by the `frame()` method, also has its own methods.
 And so on.
-In order to create a properly mocked instance of interface `Region`, one should create a dozen of other mock objects.
+In order to create a properly mocked instance of interface `Region`, one would normally create a dozen other mock objects.

 ## Sample Use Case